Current

 Context

-Home security infrastructure is shifting from cloud-dependent analytics to local processing to reduce latency and protect user data.
+Home security infrastructure is undergoing a paradigm shift from cloud-dependent analytics to local processing to reduce latency and protect user data.
 Traditional NVR systems lack semantic understanding of video feeds, relying on rigid motion detection or basic object classification.
-This entry represents a convergence of computer vision and agentic workflows, allowing security systems to interpret context rather than just triggering alerts.
+DeepCamera represents a convergence of computer vision and agentic workflows, allowing security systems to interpret context and maintain memory of events rather than just triggering isolated alerts.

 Relevance